Professor of Haematology, NUI Galway and Director, Blood Cancer Network Ireland

 Drugs including proteasome inhibitors and immune modulatory drugs (IMiDs), had very different mechanisms of action to traditional chemotherapy.

 The successful incorporation of these agents into treatment protocols, with and without ASCT, has been a huge success in the treatment of myeloma.
 Coinciding with their introduction, there has been a steady improvement in the overall survival and quality of life of patients with myeloma, including in Ireland, such that 50% of newly diagnosed patients now live five years or more.

 Despite advances, there is no room for complacency

-When broken down according to age, it is clear that younger patients have derived the greatest benefit.
+When breaking down Irish blood disease according to age, it is clear that younger patients have derived the greatest benefit.

 Funding is vital for (CAR)-T therapy in Ireland